 Disclaimer: This post contains affiliate links.
-If you choose to purchase based on our recommendation, we’ll receive a commission for the referral without any cost to you.
+If you choose to purchase based on our recommendation, we may receive a commission for the referral without any cost to you.

 What luggage to use was an extensive conversation while we planned a 7-month trip to Europe in 2022.
 Here’s what went into our conversation about the best-size luggage for European travel and what we ended up settling on.
 This will be useful to you if you’re planning to a trip overseas with your family,